Skip to content

 • Tremolo flexibility

-The Strat design has always been about tonal range and expressive playability.
+The Strat platform has always been known for

 After reviewing and promoting multiple DIY kits,